-In February 2023, our Board authorized a repurchase program for our Convertible Senior Notes pursuant to which we could repurchase up to \$100 million of our Convertible Senior Notes.
+In February 2023, our Board authorized a repurchase program for our 6.25% Convertible Senior Notes due 2024 (or the Convertible Senior Notes) pursuant to which we could have repurchased up to \$100 million of the Convertible Senior Notes.
 During the three months ended March 31, 2024, we repurchased \$39.9 million principal amount of our Convertible Senior Notes for \$39.8 million and recorded a loss of \$0.1 million to Other Income/(Loss), net on the consolidated statement of operations.
-During the year ended December 31, 2023, we repurchased \$20.4 million principal amount of the Convertible Senior Notes for \$20.2 million and recorded a gain of \$0.1 million to Other Income/(Loss), net on the consolidated statement of operations.
-During the three months ended June 30, 2024, the Convertible Senior Notes matured and we repaid the amount in full.
+In June 2024, the Convertible Senior Notes matured and we repaid the amount in full.